Travel.State.Gov >

 Financial Services/Transactions:

-Travelers with Disabilities: Bosnia and Herzegovina’s laws prohibit discrimination against persons with physical, sensory, intellectual, or mental disabilities, but the law is only partially enforced and discrimination continues.
-Social acceptance of persons with disabilities is not as prevalent as in the United States.
-The most common types of accessibility is wheelchair accessibility to public buildings.
-Expect accessibility to be limited in public transportation, lodging, communication/information, and generally outside of major cities.
+Travelers with Disabilities: Bosnia and Herzegovina’s laws prohibit discrimination against persons with physical, sensory, intellectual, or mental disabilities, but the law is only partially enforced, and discrimination continues.

 Students: See our Students Abroad page and FBI travel tips.